microwave89-hv/smc-hacking/notes.md

   ```
   590 & 0xff = 90
   ```
-  which correlates with the number at the very end of the line.
+  which correlates with the number at the very end of the data line.
 Note that in this case *no* additional one's or two's complement is calculated from the LSB!

-6. Calculate (same as before) the checksum of all (in this case 32) line checksums
+6. Calculate (same algorithm as before) the checksum of all (in this case 32) data line checksums to get the checksum vector (hash) of the data block
   ```
   (0xB8+0x90+...+0xC0) & 0xff = 0x63
   ```